 What is Parkinson’s Disease?

-Parkinson’s disease is a neurogenerative disorder that primarily affects movement.
+Parkinson’s disease is a neurodegenerative disorder that primarily affects movement.
 It develops gradually, sometimes beginning with a tremor in a single hand that is barely noticeable.
 However, while tremors are common, the disorder can cause stiffness, walking difficulties, etc.

 The Role of Dopamine